-Slow Website Security
+Website Slow Test Security

 Some of the security tools have this feature set of stopping network connections.
 If such tools get corrupted, they may end up stopping the entire network connection.
 You need to check the firewall entries of your browser.
 This way, you can understand what stops your browser from accessing a specific website.
-Here are some of the test cases that you can check for security issues.
+Here are some of the test cases you can check for security issues.